osrf/gazebo_user_guide/src/started_interfaces_player.md

 ## Gazebo World ##

-An Gazebo world file that matches the above player configuration would be:
+A Gazebo world file that matches the above Player configuration would be:

 ~~~
 <?xml version="1.0" ?>